Extra Low Energy Antiproton ring: Process of deceleration

-The first step of deceleration in ELENA uses a radiofrequency cavity and brings down the energy of antiprotons from 5.3 MeV to ~0.65 MeV.
-During this step the beam is de-bunched and the electron-cooling method is used to decreases the beam emittance, allowing beam intensity preservation.
-At the end of this procedure, 0.65 MeV beam is re-bunched and further decelerated to 0.1 MeV by debunching it and by applying electron cooling.
+The first step of deceleration in ELENA uses a radio-frequency cavity and brings down the energy of antiprotons from 5.3 MeV to 0.65 MeV.
+During this step the beam is de-bunched, and the electron-cooling method is used to decreases the beam emittance, allowing beam intensity preservation.
+At the end of this procedure, the 0.65 MeV beam is re-bunched and further decelerated to 0.1 MeV by debunching it and by applying electron cooling.

-During the commissioning time period, AD being actively used by its experiments, its beams were not regularly available for ELENA's testing.
-Therefore, an ion source developed at Julich Forschungszentrum in Germany for producing H^{−} and H^{+} ions was used.
+During the commissioning time period, the AD was actively used by its experiments, so its beams were not regularly available for ELENA's testing.
+Therefore, an ion source developed at Forschungszentrum Jülich in Germany for producing H- and H+ ions was used.